mhendrey/Mad-Llama-Disease/README.md

 Each trial in our experiment tests a specific combination of temperature, min_p, and repetition_penalty parameters.
 To simulate real-world conditions, we generate requests at a rate of 60 per minute using exponentially distributed arrival times.
 This approach helps us understand how the model behaves under production-like conditions.

+To properly stress test the model's behavior, we carefully designed our prompts to encourage longer responses.
+We used a system prompt that frames the model as a student taking an exam, specifically requesting well-reasoned answers of at least 3,000 words.
+This approach helps us better evaluate the model's tendency to generate endlessly under heavy loads, as shorter responses might not sufficiently exercise the failure mode we're investigating.

 A key aspect of our implementation is how we evaluate the failure rate.
 For each request in a trial, we track whether it generates the maximum allowed number of tokens (8,192 in our case).
 Here's a snippet showing how we calculate the failure rate for a single trial:

 ```python